SysKitTeam/docs-point/releases/cloud/point-2024-11-05-release-note.md

 ## Improvements & Bug Fixes

-* **Added custom views** to the Storage Metrics report and Site Storage Metrics report.
-  * The custom view for the reports can be saved and is automatically applied when generating the reports.
-  * For the Site Storage Metrocs report, the custom view option can only be applied to the grid view.

-* **Improved the logging** for the Workspaces Shared with Everyone policy.

 * **Fixed a bug** that caused a failure to start an Access Review for a site that had Private Channels connected.

 * **Improved the processing** of e-mails sent from Syskit Point.